dakrone/clojure-opennlp/TRAINING.markdown

 shared task.

 Training the chunker requires placing each word on a separate line.
-Each line should have three whitespace-delimited columns.
+Each line should have three space-delimited columns.
 The first for the ```word```, the second for the part-of-speech ```tag```, and lastly a column for ```chunk_tag```.